 What happened with the pulmonologist?

-Two months later, I saw her.
+Then 2 months later, I saw her.
 She told me that because of the location of the mass, there was nothing she could do.
-It was on the lower left area area near my heart, so she referred me to a surgeon.
+It was on the lower-left area area near my heart, so she referred me to a surgeon.
 She did request a PET scan at that time, but I didn’t realize what a PET scan was.

 You saw the cardiothoracic surgeon next